|Navigating the image manager|

 - Mousing over any image will highlight its containing folder in the file tree to the left

 - When you exit image manager, the folder and image you last had selected is highlighted in the side panel.
 This makes it easy to then insert that image into your campaign if you wish.
 Conversely, the image you've selected in the side panel will be the image highlighted when you open image manager.

 To upload new images:

 Images are created with the same name as the filename from your computer (with some changes to remove special symbols).
-You can rename them once they have been uploaded.
+You can rename them once they've been uploaded.

-Note that multiple image upload is not available for all browsers (notably it is not supported by Internet Explorer 8 or 9).
+Note that multiple image upload is not available for all browsers (notably it's not supported by Internet Explorer 8 or 9).

 Use the toolbar running along the top of the image manager to preview and edit your images.

 To rename an image, click on its name at any point.
 This will make the name editable.

 Alternatively, click on Rename.

 Click on Preview to open a full-size version of the image.
 This can also be done by double-clicking on the image in image manager.